What is security sensitive ammonium nitrate (SSAN)?

-To develop the submission, it is recommended that those intending to apply for a licence engage a dangerous goods consultant accredited to prepare and submit security sensitive ammonium nitrate applications.
+For significant quantities of fertiliser it is recommended that those intending to apply for a licence engage a dangerous goods consultant accredited to prepare and submit your application.
 The consultant will normally complete the application form on the applicant’s behalf, but the intended licensee must sign the application.

 Applications submitted without accredited consultant endorsement may take up to three months to process and a checking fee applies.
 Deficient submissions will take longer to process.

 Refer to What is the role of accredited dangerous goods consultants? for a list of consultants.

 The completed application must be signed by the intended licensee and lodged with the following supporting information:

 - Security plan

 - Details of any conviction and/or charge pending relating to a relevant offence

 - Proof of identity - certified documents showing the name of the entity.